 11. Non-Denominational Wedding Vows

-In this beautiful set of wedding vows from non-denominational ceremony, husband and wife conduct a knot tying unity ceremony (wherein they make a fishermen's knot — the kind that grows stronger with pressure.
-Then, they vow to one another"
+In this beautiful set of wedding vows from a non-denominational ceremony, the couple conducts a knot tying unity ceremony (wherein they make a fishermen's knot—the kind that grows stronger with pressure).
+Then, they vow to one another:

-*I, (name), commit myself to you, (name of significant other), as (wife/husband) to learn and grow with, to explore and adventure with, to respect you in everything as an equal partner, in the foreknowledge of joy and pain, strength and weariness, direction and doubt, for all the risings and settings of the sun.
+I, _____, commit myself to you, _____, as (wife/husband) to learn and grow with, to explore and adventure with, to respect you in everything as an equal partner, in the foreknowledge of joy and pain, strength and weariness, direction and doubt, for all the risings and settings of the sun.
 We tie these knots to symbolize our connection to one another.
-They represent our trust in each other and our combined strength together. *
+They represent our trust in each other and our combined strength together.